Severe Weather in the North East 1901-2010

 24-25 February 2005 Snowfall

-A snowstorm lasting 24 hours dumped lots of snow on upland areas in North East England.
+A severe snowstorm lasting 24 hours dumped lots of snow on upland areas in North East England.
 Snow lay 52cm deep in NW Durham and huge drifts piled up on the North York Moors.

 Snow on Blakey Ridge, North Yorks.
 Feb 25, 2005